aspiazza/AJISAI/README.md

 ### What The Directories Contain:

 - Data-Exploration
-    + glob, numpy, os, pandas, PIL, plotly, random
-      > - Script that extract useful information from data and output it to plotly html files
+  > + Script that extract useful information from data and output it to plotly html files
-      > - Used to explore and display data, stats, correlation coefficients, clustering, etc
+  > + Used to explore and display data, stats, correlation coefficients, clustering, etc

 - Extraction-Scripts
-    + beautifulsoup, glob, os, random, requests, selenium, shutil
-      > - Script that extracts data and organizes it into /F:/Data-Warehouse
+  > + Script that extracts data and organizes it into /F:/Data-Warehouse
-      > - Data can be extracted from web scraping or organize downloaded datasets
+  > + Data can be extracted from web scraping or organize downloaded datasets
-      > - All data will output to a CSV, Tensorflow Dataframe, json, or image file
+  > + All data will output to a CSV, Tensorflow Dataframe, json, or image file

 - Model-Graphs&Logs
-    + None
-      > - Stores metadata, graphs, logs, model images, json files, and CSV files
+  > + Stores metadata, graphs, logs, model images, json files, and CSV files
-      > - Data comes from baseline, training, exploration, and prediction processes
+  > + Data comes from baseline, training, exploration, and prediction processes

 - Pipeline\Callbacks
-    + Keras, sys
-      > - Will contain functions used for callbacks on model
+  > + Will contain functions used for callbacks on model
-      > - Model checkpoints, csv, printing model summaries
+  > + Model checkpoints, csv, printing model summaries

 - Pipeline\Data-Visual
-    + Plotly, SciKitLearn
-      > - Visualization scripts that take in history or files and output graphs in the form of HTML files
+  > + Visualization scripts that take in history or files and output graphs in the form of HTML files
-      > - Data Viz will be broken up into different functions within a single custom library
+  > + Data Viz will be broken up into different functions within a single custom library
-      > - Will output training, baseline, post-preprocessed, and prediction subplots
+  > + Will output training, baseline, post-preprocessed, and prediction subplots

 - Pipeline\Models
-    + Keras, SciKitLearn, Tensorflow
-      > - Contains the actual models and there parameters
+  > + Contains the actual models and there parameters
-      > - Models will be made using functional API and sequential
+  > + Models will be made using functional API and sequential
-      > - Results of training should be outputted to Data Visual directory and logs
+  > + Results of training should be outputted to Data Visual directory and logs
-      > - Can implement Freezing, Pretrained layers, multiple models, and other techniques
+  > + Can implement Freezing, Pretrained layers, multiple models, and other techniques

 - Pipeline\Preprocess
-    + Keras, SciKitLearn, Tensorflow, numba, numpy, os, pandas
-      > - Data preprocessing component
+  > + Data preprocessing component
-      > - Data PP will be broken up into different functions within a single custom library
+  > + Data PP will be broken up into different functions within a single custom library
-      > - Generators, feature engineering, dimensionality reduction, and other functions located here
+  > + Generators, feature engineering, dimensionality reduction, and other functions located here

 - Web-Apps
-    + AWS, Azure, Docker, Fast-API, css, html, jinja, pipreq, plotly, requests, templates
-      > - Contains directories for each model web app
+  > + Contains directories for each model web app
-      > - Create an application with html, python, and css
+  > + Create an application with html, python, and css
-      > - Allow user to input data, and model outputs prediction
+  > + Allow user to input data, and model outputs prediction
-      > - Put application in docker container
+  > + Put application in docker container
-      > - Contains docker file to set up container
+  > + Contains docker file to set up container
-      > - Contains requirements.txt to download packages
+  > + Contains requirements.txt to download packages
-      > - Container mounted on a cloud platform
+  > + Container mounted on a cloud platform

 - X-Misc
-    + Whatever Needed
-      > - Contains scratch files and notes for development purposes
+  > + Contains scratch files and notes for development purposes
-      > - Contains images for README file
+  > + Contains images for README file

 - Nucleus.py
-    + custom libraries, datetime, keras, numba, os, sys, tensorflow
-      > - A nucleus file executes all functions related to training of model
+  > + A nucleus file executes all functions related to training of model
-      > - Will be a complex class that does all the above steps
+  > + Will be a complex class that does all the above steps
-      > - Will call functions to preprocess, train, visualize, tune, and save model/data
+  > + Will call functions to preprocess, train, visualize, tune, and save model/data

 - Project_Initializer.py
-    + os
-      > - Creates all files and directories needed when starting a new project
+  > + Creates all files and directories needed when starting a new project
-      > - Argument that is passed in is name ex. 'dog-cat'
+  > + Argument that is passed in is name ex. 'dog-cat'

 - Data-Warehouse
-    + None
-      > - Contains data used in projects
+  > + Contains data used in projects

 - Saved-Models
-    + None
-      > - Will contain saved model weights
+  > + Will contain saved model weights

 ### Logic Steps: